GreenHamze/QR-Battleship-V2/README.md

 v1's `ensure-player-turn` bundled three concerns into one call: check whose turn it is, choose a coordinate if the computer is up, apply the move. v2 separates these. `_whose-turn` is a pure read — given a game ID, return whose turn it is and whether the game is over. `_apply-move` is a neutral mutation — given a game ID, an actor (`player` or `computer`), and a coordinate, apply the move.
 The two are composed by the CPEE process, not bundled inside the backend.

 **Computer strategy moved into the CPEE process as a Script block.** v1 had a `pickRandomTarget` function inside `services/computerService.js`, called automatically by `ensure-player-turn`.
 To change the computer's strategy, you had to edit Node.js code, redeploy the service, and restart it.
 In v2, the strategy lives in a CPEE Script block named `Strategy: Pick Target`.
 It reads the player's board state from `_view`, picks a coordinate in plain Ruby, and writes it to a CPEE data variable.
 To swap strategies, you edit one block in the CPEE cockpit.
 No code deploy, no backend touch, no service restart.
-This is the literal answer to the instructor's third complaint.

 **The CPEE process became an explicit state machine.** v1's main loop alternated between `Ensure Player Turn`, `Start Board & Wait`, and `Apply Player Move` — three blocks per iteration, with the actual decisions (whose turn, did the move hit, is the game over) happening inside the backend responses. v2's main loop contains a single Alternative that branches on a `data.state` variable.
 Eight named states cover every situation the system can be in: `init`, `choosing_mode`, `loading_game`, `check_turn`, `player_turn`, `apply_player_move`, `computer_turn`, `apply_computer_move`.
 Every state transition is set explicitly in a Finalize block.
 This makes the process graph readable as a state diagram and makes the execution log self-documenting — every interesting decision shows up as a CPEE event.

 **The frontend now reports events, not raw values.**
 In v1, scanning a board QR code sent the raw coordinate string `"A1"` to CPEE.
 In v2, it sends a JSON event `{"action":"shoot","coordinate":"A1"}`.
 The Finalize block in the CPEE process parses the event with a uniform template and dispatches based on the action.
-This matches a mediator pattern the instructor had pointed to in another student's project: the frontend says what happened, the process decides what it means.
+This matches a mediator pattern I was seeking: the frontend says what happened, the process decides what it means.

 ### Responsibility Shift: CPEE vs. Backend